-3.9 POST-OPERATIVE / PROCEDURE NOTES
+3.9 POST-OPERATIVE NOTES

-If there is a delay in getting the operative/procedure report in the medical record, a brief operative/procedure note is recorded in the medical record, prior to transfer to the next level of care, outlining the procedure performed.
+If there is a delay in getting the operative report in the medical record, a brief operative note is recorded in the medical record, prior to transfer to the next level of care, outlining the procedure performed.
 This note needs to be finalized prior to transfer out of the Post Anesthesia Care Unit (PACU) or in an intensive care unit if the surgeon accompanies the patient to the intensive care unit.
 Operative/procedure notes will include:

 - a. the name of the surgeon(s) who performed the procedure and any assistants,

 - b. the name of the procedure performed,

 - c. findings of the procedure,

 - d. any estimated blood loss,

-- e. any specimen(s) removed, and
+- e. any specimen(s) removed,

+- f. type of anesthesia administered,

+- g. any complications, and

-- f. the post-operative/procedure diagnosis.
+- h. the pre-operative and post-operative diagnosis.